-Dismissal begins at 2:55 for all grades, including nursery and kindergarten.
+Dismissal begins at 2:55pm for all grades, including nursery and kindergarten.

 Miquon uses the PikMyKid app to manage dismissal.
 Families should use the app to indicate any changes to a child's regular dismissal routine by 2:30pm on the day of the change, including designating someone other than yourself to pick-up your child.
-If families don't have the app, please call the office or send daily changes via email before 2:30.
+If families don't have the app, please call the office or send daily changes via email before 2:30pm.
 Families using the car line will also use the app to announce their arrival on campus.

-At dismissal, children wait for their car pick-up on the Woodchip field, and for buses on the walkway up toward the Moore Building.
+At dismissal, children wait for their car pick-up or for their buses to arrive on the Woodchip Field.